JohnJM/mern-forum/README.md

 The project is not currently live, but you can compile and run locally if you add a mongo connect.

 TODO:

-add recaptcha v2 into form hook add logged in users can follow other users & have their follower count displayed.
+add recaptcha v2 into form hook.

+add logged in users can follow other users & have their follower count displayed.